cloudevents/spec/spec.md

 ### data
 * Type: Arbitrary payload
 * Description: The event payload.
-The payload depends on the event-type, schema-url and event-type-version, the pyload is encoded into a media format which is specified by the content-type attribute (e.g. application/json).
+The payload depends on the event-type, schema-url and event-type-version, the payload is encoded into a media format which is specified by the content-type attribute (e.g. application/json).
 * Constraints:
   * OPTIONAL